 The boy's voice continued to sound.

-"In his seventeenth year, his voice will be heard.
+his voice will be heard

 "Your journey has begun, young one.
 Yours is a long path, and you will encounter difficult times.
 As you travel, you will find trustworthy friends.
 Have faith in them and they will guide you."